-To comply with the Washington State Death with Dignity Act that became effective March 5, 2009.
+To ensure organizational compliance with the Washington State Death with Dignity Act.

 Legal Options for Terminally Ill Patients

 There are a number of options available to patients when they are considering their end of life care, to include hospice, palliative care, comfort care, pain management, the right to refuse or withdraw treatment, and the right to request a prescription for a lethal dose of medication to end their life.